-The park has 200 miles of river and canal and over 60 lakes and is perfect for a day trip.
-Take along a packed lunch and stop off at one of the many picnic areas dotted around the luscious green woodland.
+The park has 200 miles of river, canal and over 60 lakes, making it perfect for a day trip.
+So take along a packed lunch and stop off at one of the many picnic areas dotted around the luscious green woodland.

-Paddle or dip for fish in the clear water of the river Colne, and look out for kingfishers and dragonflies.
-Look out for the community of barge owners growing their own vegetables.
+You can also paddle or dip for fish in the clear water of the river Colne.
+Plus make sure to look out for kingfishers and dragonflies, as well as the community of barge owners growing their own vegetables.

 The adventurous could even try out flying at Denham Aerodrome!

-The park is also home to golf clubs, angling societies, and provides sailing, water skiing, canoeing and windsurfing through a number of different organisations.
+The park is also home to golf clubs and angling societies.
+It also provides sailing, water skiing, canoeing and windsurfing through a number of different organisations.

 Route map and guides

-Colne Valley Park was established in 1965, and stretches from Rickmansworth in the north to Staines and the Thames in the south, Uxbridge and Heathrow in the east to Slough and Chalfont in the west.
+Colne Valley Park was established in 1965.
+It stretches from Rickmansworth in the north to Staines and the Thames in the south, Uxbridge and Heathrow in the east to Slough and Chalfont in the west.